Photo Credits: Neshan Naltchayan, Davide Baratz, Gee James, Capital Media USA

 Prior to joining ARTSFAIRFAX, Kimber was the Director of Program Initiatives for the President’s Committee on the Arts and Humanities (PCAH) for almost 14 years.
 During that time, Kimber supervised programs like the National Student Poets program and managed Save America’s Treasures.
 Prior to PCAH, he was the Communications Manager for the National Assembly of State Arts Agencies (NASAA), the Project Director for an artist residency project as part of the Lewis & Clark Bicentennial and oversaw a national public art initiative.
 Additionally, he worked for a number of regional theaters in new play development, arts education outreach and other capacities.
 He holds a MA from the University of California Santa Barbara in Theater.

-Claire serves as the Development Assistant, reporting to and working for the Director of Development and Administration.
+Claire serves as the Development Manager, reporting to and working for the Director of Development and Administration.
 She is tasked with supporting all development activities as well as general administrative activities.
 Claire joined ARTSFAIRFAX in October 2018.

 Prior to coming to ARTSFAIRFAX, Claire was a paralegal for general practice law firms in the Norfolk and Virginia Beach area.
 She was also a member of the Hermitage Museum and Garden’s Young Associate’s Board for three years.
 Claire received her BFA in Art History from Longwood University.
 She is currently getting her MA in Arts Management with a concentration in Fundraising and Development from George Mason University.